SelfKeyFoundation/relying-party-direct-demo/README.md

-# Login With Selfkey Demo for KYCC users
+# Login With Selfkey Demo for direct integrations

 ## Contents